ambf0632/CompoundDB4j/ChEMBL/README.md

 Now, start the graph.

-**Step-4**: Run graphs.py file (Before that comment the line relationship() at the end of the page.)
+**Step-4**: Make changes in exportCSV function, change the directory of cvs files accordingly.
+Also make required changes user and password which are mentioned at the end of the page.

-**Step-5**: After execution uncomment relationship() and comment export() and run the file again.

-**Note**: This may take some time.

-After the execution of that file, the data we require is loaded into Neo4J.
-Now, you can play with the graph by giving Cypher commands.
+**Step-5**: graphs.py files contains different function exportCSV - for exporting CSV data into neo4j ,combine_nodes() - for merging two different types of nodes into a single node based on their primary keys, relationships() for creating relations between different nodes.
+Run graph.py file in your desktop.
+After the execution of that file, the data we require is loaded into Neo4J as per the schema.

-The Cypher commands to get particular data corresponding to each drug in https://www.ebi.ac.uk/chembl/drugstore are there in commands.txt file.

-**Merge nodes**: The code to merge two nodes is in combine_nodes.py.
-We can run the file using the format present in readme_combine_nodes.

-This is how we merged the nodes:
+This is how we merged the nodes and how we formed relations among different nodes:
 ![alt text](https://github.com/ambf0632/compoundDB4j/blob/master/ChEMBL/chembl_diagram_with_Chembl_er_schema.png)

+**Note**: running graph.py file may take some time.